 When ancestors and relevant artefacts are disinterred, there are always various people who are concerned about what happens next.
 Recognising that genuine and valid interests may be based on social, spiritual and religious, as well as academic and scientific foundations, HAD aims to facilitate a process of consultation with all parties.
-Not only do such consultations allow for the community engagement that publicly-funded bodies are being encouraged to develop; consultation also highlights the value of solutions attainable through approaches involving a more inclusive cultural contribution.
+Not only do such consultations allow for the community engagement that publicly-funded bodies are being encouraged to develop, consultation also highlights the value of solutions attainable through approaches involving a more inclusive cultural contribution.

 Such consultations may be focused upon decisions around, for example, the exhumation, retention, study or display of the ancestors.
-It may be to do with access to an archaeological site, or to the ancestors held in museum stores.
-It may be that a discussion becomes necessary with regard to the future of particular ancestors, and whether they may be returned to the place of their exhumation, or to a place of rest.
+It may be to do with access to an archaeological site, or to ancestors held in museum stores.
+It may be that a discussion becomes necessary with regard to the future of particular ancestors, and whether they may be returned to the place of their exhumation, or to an alternative place of rest.

 h) Supporting Interaction